gcatanese/adyen-java-spring-online-payments-fly/README.md

 * PostgreSQL DB?
 No (not necessary)
 * Deploy now?
 No

-Set the secrets with the values obtaine in the Customer Area (see above)
+Set the secrets with the values obtained in the Customer Area (see above)

 ```
   % flyctl secrets set ADYEN_API_KEY="xxxx"